 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$149 — FINAL registration pricing.
-This is the complete base price for registration to the 2015 BWW and access to all workshops, all day.
+$169 — EARLY BIRD base price for registration to the 2018 BWW and access to all workshops, all day.
 As of October 24, 2017, registration is now OPEN.

-Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
+Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success stories can be seen here.)

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Jessica Bell via email: firstname.lastname@example.org, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the Boston workshop specifically.

-Because of limited space at the venue of Sheraton Boston (Back Bay), the workshop can only allow 130 registrants, unless spacing issues change.
+Because of limited space at the venue (Boston Sheraton — Back Bay), the workshop can only allow 200 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.

 Are spaces still available?
-Thanks to the Sheraton moving us to a bigger room as of Nov 3, we still have spaces available (20 more).
+Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.

 How to Register: The easy first step is simply to reach out to workshop organizer Jessica Bell via email: email@example.com.
 She will pass along registration information to you, and give instructions on how to pay by PayPal or check.
 Once payment is complete, you will have a reserved seat at the event.
 The BWW will send out periodic e-mail updates to all registered attendees with any & all news about the event.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the Boston workshop specifically.